-The cover system of the landfill illustrated in Figure 27.19 contains a composite geomembrane/GCL barrier layer.
+The cover system of the landfill illustrated in Figure 37.19 contains a composite geomembrane/GCL barrier layer.
 The drainage layer overlying the geomembrane is a geocomposite sheet drain (composite geotextile/geonet).
 In addition, the soil cover system may include geogrid, geotextile, or geocell reinforcements below the infiltration barrier system.
 This layer of reinforcements may be used to minimize the strains that could be induced in the barrier layers by differential settlements of the refuse or by a future vertical expansion of the landfill.
 In addition, the cover system could include a geogrid or geotextile reinforcement above the infiltration barrier to provide stability to the vegetative cover soil.
 Fiber reinforcement may also be used for stabilization of the steep portion of the vegetative cover soil.
 A geocomposite erosion control system above the vegetative cover soil is indicated in the figure and provides protection against sheet and gully erosion.

-Figure 27.19 also illustrates the use of geosynthetics within the waste mass, which are used to facilitate waste placement during landfilling.
+Figure 37.19 also illustrates the use of geosynthetics within the waste mass, which are used to facilitate waste placement during landfilling.
 Specifically, the figure illustrates the use of geotextiles as daily cover layers and of geocomposites within the waste mass for collection of gas and leachate.
+Geotextile filters are also extensively used for leachate collection and detection blanket drains and around the gravel in leachate collection trenches at the base of the landfill.
 Geosynthetics can also be used as part of the groundwater and leachate collection well system.
-The use of geotextiles as filters in groundwater and leachate extraction wells is illustrated in the figure.
-Finally, the figure shows the use of an HDPE vertical barrier system and a geocomposite interceptor drain along the perimeter of the landfill facility.
-Although not all of the components shown in Figure 27.19 would normally be needed at any one landfill facility, the figure illustrates the many geosynthetic applications that can be considered in landfill design.
+The use of geotextiles as filters in groundwater and leachate extraction wells is also illustrated in the figure.
+Finally, the figure shows the use of a HDPE vertical barrier system and a geocomposite interceptor drain along the perimeter of the landfill facility.
+Although not all of the components shown in Figure 37.19 would normally be needed at any one landfill facility, the figure illustrates the many geosynthetic applications that can be considered in landfill design.